RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 ## Point of Contact for Support
 In case of any questions, please contact timur@re.doctor
 ## Version details
-Current version is 1.0.1 has a basic functionality to measure vitals including:
+Current version is 1.2.0 has a functionality to measure the following parameters:

 1. Blood Oxygen
 2. Respiration Rate